anhvupt/course-management/README.md

 # Course-web-api
-A course management system is a study project implements basic CRUD operations & JWT authentication, built with Angular, .NET, MySql and containerized by Docker.
+The course management system is a study project implements basic CRUD operations & JWT authentication, built with Angular, .NET, MySql and containerized by Docker.

 The system allows instructors to create and manage courses and students to enroll in courses.
 Key features include: